-To get the web server to use the newly generated certificate, restart the web server.
+To get the web server to use the newly generated digital certificate, restart the web server.
 Restarting the web server is possible only through the Command Line Interface.

-As an alternative, copy your own certificate to the device.
+As an alternative, transfer your own digital certificate onto the device.
 See the Certificate import frame.